 CRT/D Implantation – Device therapy for heart failure

-The team of cardiac surgeons works closely with cardiologists, oncologists, anesthesiologists, and other non-medical staff such as perfusionists (who operate the heart-lung bypass machines), intensive care staff and operating department personnel to offer the best heart care for our patients.
+Owing to our multidisciplinary approach, our team of cardiac surgeons work closely with cardiologists, anesthesiologists, and oncologists, alongside perfusionists (people operating the heart-lung bypass machines), intensive care and operating department staff.

-Congenital cardiac defects (birth defects) which might have some life-long effects on the health of the child
+Congenital cardiac defects (birth defects) that may affect the health of the child life-long

 Displacement of aorta cardiac valve disorders